Shazam2morrow/hacktips/Web/server/standalone-openvpn-server-setup.md

 # Step 7 — Generating a client certificate and key pair

-This guide outlines a streamlined process for generating a certificate request directly on the **OpenVPN Server**, eliminating the need to transfer keys, certificates, and configuration files to clients manually.
+This section outlines a streamlined process for generating a certificate request directly on the **OpenVPN Server**, eliminating the need to transfer keys, certificates, and configuration files to clients manually.
 By following this approach, you can automate the creation of client configuration files, simplifying the process of joining the VPN.

 You will generate a single client key and certificate pair following the steps outlined in this guide.
 If you have multiple clients, you can replicate this process for each one, ensuring to assign a unique name value to the script for every client.
 Throughout this tutorial, the initial certificate/key pair is denoted as `e8b4e806-ac48-4cd5-b7e6-4e714711cc50`.